pradheepke/sdc-vehicle-detection-p5/README.md

 ### Tracking
 Even after this there was a fair amount of false positives, as seen in this [short clip](./videos/).

+I tried filtering out from the model prediction, trying thresholding based on the decision function using `svc.decision_function()` but that wasn't helpful.

 I implemented a basic tracking method: look back last N frames, and look for overlapping boxes (after the heatmap integration is done) in the last N frames.
 Only keep those boxes that have some amount of overlap with at least one box in the last N frames.
 This method is implemented with the method `process_img_with_tracking()`.
 The helper function `area_intersection` is used to determine if two boxes overlap or not.
 This helps in reducing the number of false positives significantly as well, and helped produce the final video.